A Brief History of Haleakala

-According to legend, Maui (for whom our beautiful island is named) set out to capture the sun, and slow it down, for his mother, Hina.
-She was a talented woman, who created cloth out of pounded bark (Kapa), but lamented that the sun moved across the sky too quickly for her cloth to dry.
-So, Maui headed to the peak of Mt.
-Haleakala, meaning “house of the sun.”
-Once at the top, Maui lassoed the sun, in an effort to slow it down, and lengthen the day.
+According to legend, the demigod Maui set out to capture the sun and slow it down for his mother, Hina.
+She was a talented woman who created cloth out of pounded bark (Kapa), but lamented that the sun moved across the sky too quickly for her cloth to dry.
+So Maui headed to the peak of Mt.
+Haleakala, AKA “house of the sun.”
+Once at the top, Maui lassoed the sun in an effort to slow it down and lengthen the day.

 Haleakala is at the heart of the Haleakala National Park, but there’s more to the park than just the volcano.
 Established in 1916, the national park covers more than 30,000 acres.
 It runs from the volcano’s rim all the way down to the Pacific Ocean shoreline.

 It has been argued how many climate zones there are in the world, some say 14, others say 20.
 What we do know, is that Haleakala National Park has a majority of them; descending from desert to forest to coastal.
-When visiting Maui, most people don’t think to pack a heavy jacket, but it is very important if you are planning a trip up to the summit to watch the sunrise, because it can, actually, yield freezing temperatures.
+When visiting Maui, most people don’t think to pack a heavy jacket, but a warm jacket is important if you are planning a trip up to the summit to watch the sunrise, because there are often freezing temperatures.